 Chickens are not always up on the rules of the fence or other borders, and are naturally curious animals.
 Flying over the fence can seem like a good idea to them.

-They are able to fly enough that their flight lasts about 13 feet, up to 6 feet off the ground.
+They are able to fly enough that their flight lasts about 20-30 feet, up to 10 feet off the ground.
 It’s not very far, but it’s enough to get over a 6 foot fence and into the garden, or a neighbor’s yard.
 This can cause very unwanted damage.

-One way you can help this is by clipping chicken wings on one side.
-Chicken wings have different feathers, from primary to secondary.
 Chickens with clipped wings on one side are unable to balance properly to get off the ground.
+They will flap plenty, but won’t get high or far!

-This will not hurt them.
+Done right, this will not hurt them.
 As a matter of fact, it’s similar to when you trim your hair.
 Unless you go too far down the wing, there will be no pain or loss of blood, even for a fully grown hen.

 You can begin clipping chicken’s wings at anytime, but it’s usually best to do it before they become a problem.
 This means that it would be best to clip a non flying pullet (under 6 months of age) before she begins to try and fly over that fence.

 Before you resort to clipping the flock’s wings, consider the breed.
 More heavier breeds, like Jersey Giants, or Buff Orpingtons may not need their wings clipped at all.
 They would be too heavy to get off the ground and over that fence.

 First, you want to gather your materials:

-- sharp scissors
+- Sharp pair of scissors